Princess Alice, Countess of Athlone: Marriage and family

-On 10 February 1904, at St George's Chapel, Windsor, Princess Alice of Albany married her second cousin once removed Prince Alexander of Teck, the brother-in-law of the Prince of Wales (later George V).
+On 10 February 1904, at St George's Chapel, Windsor, Alice married her second cousin once removed Prince Alexander of Teck, the brother-in-law of the Prince of Wales (later George V).
 Alice was attended by five bridesmaids, all cousins: Princesses Margaret and Patricia of Connaught, Princess Helena of Waldeck and Pyrmont, Princess Mary of Wales and Princess Mary of Teck (the latter two also the groom's nieces).
 Alice and her husband were both descended from King George III.
 They had three children: